Yorkshire Supervisors' Forum

 Finally, please note that by filling in the booking form, you accept our terms and conditions.
 You can cancel your booking and receive a FULL refund any time up to 30 days before the event.
 After that, NO refund is possible and the full fee will be retained.
 This is because we have already committed to booking the accommodation and food for the event and are unable ourselves to change our financial obligations.
 Thank you.

-Come join us at our Feb AGM in a fascinating workshop by Dr Kate Anthony
+Come join us at our next AGM which is Feb in Leeds in a fascinating workshop by Dr Kate Anthony

 The use of technology in Supervision in the digital age.

 You can book via this website or Via Eventbrite.

 Supervison can be an isolated world, reach out to others who are supportive and helpful in our challenging world.